Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids: Discussion

 (ii) Diffusion of mesoscopic probe particles in polymer solutions is not Stokes-Einsteinian. $D$ is not determined by the macroscopic viscosity $\eta$.
 Therefore, one cannot use the Stokes-Einstein equation for sphere diffusion

-(where $k_{B}$ is Boltzmann's constant, $T$ is the absolute temperature, $\eta$ is the solution viscosity, and $R$ is the sphere radius) to determine the size of probe particles in polymer solutions.
+(where $\eta$ is the solution viscosity, and $R$ is the sphere radius) to determine the size of probe particles in polymer solutions.
 However, by using probes of known size, Ullmann and Phillies\cite{ullmann1983a} were able to quantitate the degree of failure of the Stokes-Einstein equation for their polymer solutions, allowing them to measure the size of unknown probe particles in the same solutions.
 This approach permitted a quantitative study of the extent of polymer adsorption onto particles chosen for their ability to bind polymers in solution.